shivakumargattu/Swift_Assignment/README.md

 * **cURL:**
     * You can use cURL to test the API endpoints from the command line.

-* **Postman:**
-    * Postman is a popular GUI tool for testing APIs.
-You can create collections and requests for each endpoint.

 * **Browser Developer Tools:**
     * Use the "Network" tab in your browser's developer tools to inspect API requests and responses.